anzah1/introduction-to-version-control/README.md

 ## clone

-- clone with get copy of the repository to your machine
+- clone will get copy of the repository to your machine

+- clone doesn't have to be remote machine, you can also clone repositories from your own machine

 ## push and pull

 - push and pull are used to share changes between repositories

+- nothing gets automatically shared

 # Distributed VS centralized version control